chromealex/ME.Macros/README.md

 ## Features

-1. Source macros in scripts files
+1. Source macros in script files
 2. Source macros in text files

 ## Using